sjwilliams/grunt-responsive-videos/README.md

 })
 ```

-#### Custom Options
+#### Custom Option Examples
+##### Customized encode and size settings
 In this example, we specify custom sizes and a source path.
-We'll only generate .webm files and poster images, and we'll not using custom naming, falling back to -320.web names instead of -small.webm, etc.
+We'll only generate .webm files and poster images at 320px wide, and we'll not using custom naming, falling back to -320.web names instead of -small.webm, etc.

 ```js
 grunt.initConfig({